MrAkhileshKumawat/Student-Inventary/readme.md

 ## How to run the Project?

 1. `cd Student-Inventary/`
-2. `npm init` to install the dependencies
+2. `npm install` to install the dependencies
 3. Create a .env file in the root directory of the project and update the database url.
 4. `npm start` to run the server.
 The server will run with auto reloading using nodemon.